Skip to main content

 6.)
 Include Standard Interview Questions for Zoom/Phone Interviews

 7.)
-Organize On Campus Interviews that Promote Inclusion and Prioritize Recruitment
+Organize On Campus Interviews that Promote Best Practices and Prioritize Recruitment

 8.)
 Utilize Standard Evaluation Tool for Feedback from Stakeholders to Committee